 May You Sleep A Million Years, Shiva seems to be an angry narrator directing their frustrations at the Hindu god, Shiva.
-It isn’t clear whether the poem is narrated by a male of female voice.
-Upon my first read through I imagined it being read by a female as it had a kind of maternal undertone, but this isn’t indicated either way.
+It isn’t clear whether the poem is narrated by a male or a female voice.
+Upon my first read-through, I imagined it being read by a female as it had a kind of maternal undertone, but this isn’t indicated either way.

 Form and Tone

-This poem is interesting in so much as it is divided up into five separate sections, or stanzas, but each of these numbered sections appears to be subdivided into two further sections.
+May You Sleep A Million Years, Shiva is interesting in so much as it is divided up into five separate sections, or stanzas, but each of these numbered sections appears to be subdivided into two further sections.
 Each of the stanzas is eight lines long.
-There is no pattern in line length or amount of syllables used giving the poem an uneven metre.
+There is no pattern in line length or amount of syllables used giving the poem an uneven meter.
 The poem has quite an angry tone.
-It is full of emotions as the narrator addresses Shiva who is one of Hinduisms most prominent and important deities.
+It is full of emotions as the narrator addresses Shiva who is one of Hinduism’se most prominent and important deities.

 The first section addresses Shiva directly.
-The narrator addresses Shiva whislt paying appropriate reverence to the stature of the god.
+The narrator addresses Shiva whilst paying appropriate reverence to the stature of the god.
 Referring to them as Lord of the universe.
-But then it also describes the god as being the master of destruction,.
+But then it also describes the god as being the master of destruction.
 This is in keeping with the image traditionally associated with Shiva.
 Although it doesn’t tell the whole story as Shiva’s role is partially to destroy things, but is in actuality more about rebuilding things.
 Trying to make things better than they were before.
-Either way the fact that the narrator is able confront this god without cowering says a lot about their own courage or perhaps just highlights that they are being fuelled by their anger.
-As the poem progresses I think it points to the latter explanation.
+Either way, the fact that the narrator is able to confront this god without cowering says a lot about their own courage or perhaps just highlights that they are being fuelled by their anger.
+As May You Sleep A Million Years, Shiva progresses I think it points to the latter explanation.

 Have you ever felt